mitchtabian/HOWTO-django-channels-daphne/README.md

 I use [Digital Ocean](https://m.do.co/c/c87161ed324c) as the hosting provider.
 They have amazing products, documentation and customer support.
 I highly recommend them.
 Get $100 free with this referral link: [Get $100 Free some Digital Ocean](https://m.do.co/c/c87161ed324c).

+**Keep in mind** this document is meant to be followed after watching my course where I show you how to build a real-time chat website.
+You can check out the course here: [Real-time Chat Messenger course](https://codingwithmitch.com/courses/real-time-chat-messenger/).

 ## Specifications
 1. Ubuntu 20.04
 1. PostgreSQL